denlysenko/server-side-form-validation/README.md

 # server-side-form-validation
-Using Angular.js to show server-side validaation errors near each invalid fields.
+Using Angular.js to show server-side validation errors near each invalid fields in the form.